 I don’t usually get excited about visiting an art gallery, but this one in downtown Palm Springs is an exception.
 Every time I go, it has a whole slew of unique pieces, such as a 6-foot tall metal sculpture of The Predator made out of gears and old parts.
 They have a fake garden section in the back with more art as well.

 Current Home Sustainable Living

-Stumptown Coffee (This is now Ernest Coffe, but it is still a great coffee shop)
+Stumptown Coffee (This is now Ernest Coffee, but it is still a great coffee shop)

 This is the only suggestion that you can’t walk to from downtown Palm Springs.
-That being said it is worth the quick drive to visit this famous coffee shop from Seattle.
-Stumptown has some of the best coffee you will find in Southern California outside of LA or San Diego.
+That being said, it is worth the quick drive to visit this coffee shop.
+Ernest Coffee has some of the best coffee you will find in Southern California outside of LA or San Diego.
 I go out of my way to visit when I get the chance.

 Here is a video I made on Palm Springs if you want to see more places to explore.